rthennan/mainsChecker/README.md

 # mainsChecker
-Check the AC Mains (city powerline) status and power off/sleep/hibernate a host connected to a UPS.
+Use a Raspberry Pi to check the AC Mains (city powerline) status and power off/sleep/hibernate a host connected to a UPS.

 While a [UPS](https://en.wikipedia.org/wiki/Uninterruptible_power_supply) is an excellent way to keep your computer up and running even during power outages, its major use for power-hungry machines is just to ensure graceful shutdown when the power goes off.